-- (1) Five years continuously engaged in providing 9-1-1 ALS transport services as required by contract in the United States as the primary 9-1-1 ambulance services provider at the ALS level for an operating area of population similar in size, geographical spread, population densities, and call volume appropriately similar to those of Sonoma County.
-Proposers may demonstrate experience, capability, and capacity to manage a high-performance ambulance transport system Proposers may demonstrate experience, capability, and capacity to manage a high-performance ambulance transport system in lieu of this experience. - (2) Proposers should have experience in rural/wilderness as well as urban and suburban areas or demonstrate capability in lieu of this experience. - (3) If the Proposer is organized as a legally formed partnership or limited liability company, each partner entity participating in the partnership or Limited Liability Company must have existed and continuously provided Prehospital ALS Emergency Medical Services for a minimum of five years in the United States.
+- (1) Five years continuously engaged in providing 9-1-1 ALS transport services as required by contract in the United States as the primary 9-1-1 ambulance services provider at the ALS level for an operating area of population similar in size, geographical spread, population densities, and call volume appropriately similar to those of Sonoma County or demonstrate capability in lieu of this experience. - (2) Proposers should have experience in rural/wilderness as well as urban and suburban areas or demonstrate capability in lieu of this experience. - (3) If the Proposer is organized as a legally formed partnership or limited liability company, each partner entity participating in the partnership or Limited Liability Company must have existed and continuously provided Prehospital ALS Emergency Medical Services for a minimum of five years in the United States.